Sports

 Hockey

-Hockey has been played at Holy Child Killiney since the school was established in 1947.
+Hockey has been at the heart of school life at Holy Child Killiney since the school was established in 1947.

 Based on a strong tradition, improved facilities, and top coaching, HCK has achieved consistent success over the last 15 years and is now recognised as one of the top hockey schools in Leinster.
 Alan Sothern was appointed as Director of Hockey in 2024.